aihehuo/aihehuo_mcp/manual_test.md

 - **submit_confirmed_users()** should submit confirmed users and return success response (or error if API key/report_id is invalid or fields are missing)
 - **convert_numbers_to_ids()** should convert user numbers array to user IDs array and return results with found status (or error if API key is invalid or numbers array is empty)
 - **get_latest_24h_ideas()** should return latest ideas published in past 24 hours in LLM-optimized text format (or error if API key is invalid)
+- **get_bot_impressions()** should return Bot Impression information for a specific user including summary, tags, and sidenotes (or error if API key/user_id is invalid)
+- **update_bot_impressions()** should update Bot Impression information and return success response with updated data (or error if API key/user_id is invalid or validation fails)
 - **prompts/list** should return available prompts
 - **prompts/get** should return prompt content from markdown files
 - **resources/list** should return available resources
 - **resources/read** should return brief current user profile (id, name, industry, city, bio) with tool reference
-- All eighteen tools, prompts, and resources should be listed in their respective list responses
+- All twenty tools, prompts, and resources should be listed in their respective list responses

 ## Content Publishing Tools Comparison